noxhalt/sain/README.md

 # sain

 Git less, Small, Simple AUR helper.
+(Install only)

 > Warning: Using AUR package is at your own risk.